amazon-science/concurry/docs/user-guide/workers.md

 ### Asyncio Mode

-Executes in an asyncio event loop in a dedicated thread:
+Executes in an asyncio event loop in a dedicated thread (ideal for async I/O operations):

 ```python
 worker = DataProcessor.options(mode="asyncio").create(2)